 The next animal on the list was a newborn calf, captured by Shawn Villeta.
-It was the first baby cow born that morning at 7:16 am, weighing in at 88 lbs.
+It was the first baby cow born that morning at 7:16 a.m., weighing 88 pounds.
 According to the Animal Agriculture Coalition, there would be 30 more calves born by the end of the State Fair.

 Nicole Cox caught up with the Indian Village, specifically the Iroquois Nation.
 Nicole was able to gather sound from the traditional dance and song from the nation, which included performers from each of the five Iroquois tribes.

 Bryan Hudnell captured some of the most interactive activities from the day.
-John Heard, a Syracuse public school teacher, was teaching people 500-year-old African drumming techniques.
-It is his 10th year teaching this to people at the fair, making it a fun and inclusive way to learn some music.
+John Heard, a Syracuse public school teacher, was teaching 500-year-old African drumming techniques.
+It is his 10th year teaching this at the fair, making it a fun and inclusive way to learn some music.

-Claire Chicchi and Tyler Carr must’ve seen a lot of potential in John Hines, known as “Piper Jack.”
+Claire Chicchi and Tyler Carr must have seen a lot of potential in John Hines, known as “Piper Jack.”
 Both students got sound and covered the bagpiper who is known for playing at events for nearly 40 years.
-He has quite the repertoire, playing several different warm up pieces along with “Amazing Grace” and other well-known songs for these events.
+He has quite the repertoire, playing different warm up pieces along with “Amazing Grace” and other well-known songs for these events.
 And his sound didn’t disappoint.